GGC-DSA/SatisfeedSchoolsDSA/README.md

 ### Updates Fall 2025
 This semester’s work expands the original dashboard by integrating a new dashboard section with an interactive map.
 The goal is to help Satisfeed identify trends in food insecurity around Georgia's schools / libraries in relation to food distribution geographical data to improve distribution planning.

+### Updates Spring 2026
+This semester's work tries to find more data and correlations in schools as well as trying to update the original dashboard with new data and analytics.
+The main goal is to try to identify what is factors that correlate to food insecurity in Georgia's schools.

 ## Project Documentation:
 [Project Demo](https://app.powerbi.com/view?r=eyJrIjoiMGViYzE1YzktZmEzNi00OTJhLThhNWQtZDRkMjczOTZlNzAxIiwidCI6ImNmOTU1MmRiLTY2MGEtNGE5MS05YmQ2LTY1YzIzMDBmOWNiMSIsImMiOjF9)\
 [Project Website](https://satisfeeddashboardproject.carrd.co)\